ahgraber/AIMLbling-about/content/blog/the-plagiarism-problem/index.md

 Without deep mechanistic introspection with respect to the generative process, it is impossible for the end user to determine whether the replicated content was memorized or reconstructed.
 [^memorization]

+{{< callout type="question" emoji="💡" >}}
+Verbatim plagiarism is made less likely due to the variety of probabilistic decoding techniques (beam search, temperature, nucleus sampling, etc.) that are designed to allow models to avoid only picking the highest-probability token.
+These techniques add user-selectable levels of randomness to the generative process.
+{{< /callout >}}

-In the recent Gemma 2 technical paper, researchers from Google do not make the distinction between the two and define memorization as:
+Because it is impossible for the end user to distinguish, researchers from Google do not make the distinction between the two in the recent Gemma 2 technical paper, and define memorization as:

 > whether a model can be induced to generate near-copies of some training examples when prompted with appropriate instructions.
 > We do not mean to say that a model 'contains' its training data in the sense that any arbitrary instance of that data can be retrieved without use of specialized software or algorithms.